RadioAstronomySoftwareGroup/pyuvdata/docs/uvcal_tutorial.rst

     following precedence: (i) the value of ``uvd_pol_convention``, (ii) whatever is specified as the convention of the ``UVCal`` object (either via ``uvc_pol_convention`` or ``UVCal.pol_convention``, see above), (iii) if still unspecified, no convention will be used and a warning will be raised.
-This was always the behaviour in earlier versions of ``pyuvdata`` (pre-v3).
+This was always the behavior in earlier versions of ``pyuvdata`` (pre-v3).

 * When **un-calibrating** with :func:`pyuvdata.utils.uvcalibrate` (i.e. ``undo=True``):